 Some hoarders acknowledge their condition.
 However, their situation remains the same because most of them do not reach out for help.
 They feel ashamed that they have reached this point, and they are scared that people might judge them.

 If you want to help out, have a heart to heart talk with that person who loves to hoard everything.
-You can offer help by getting in touch with a company offering an Atlanta junk removal service so they can have a pretty good head-start on cleaning.
+You can offer help by introducing them to experienced junk haulers from Evergreen Junk Removal, so they can have a pretty good head-start on cleaning.

 Counseling is also a great option, so the person will eventually realize that hoarding is a very destructive habit.
 Let them feel that they are one hundred percent supported in their journey towards a cleaner and more organized way of life.